adjust/dev-docs/docs/react-native/reference/Adjust/recording.md

 # Recording methods

-Use these methods to record event and session information with the Adjust SDK.
+Use these methods to record event and {term}`session` information with the Adjust SDK.

 % Class method trackEvent